Parents and Students Useful InformationUseful Links to the RMS for Students and Parents

 Only 2 Weeks Of Driving to Get a Licence

-So to sum it all up in most cases, students may have only achieved about 80 hours of actual practical driving assuming the log books are correct.
+To sum it all up in most cases, some students may have only achieved about 80 hours of actual practical driving assuming the log books are correct.

 Students may only get about 1.5 hours practice per week.
 Nowhere near enough.